mosra/m.css/doc/css.rst

 `Page layout » <{filename}/css/page-layout.rst>`_
 =================================================

-Besides that, ``m-components.css`` has also full-fledged collection of elements to form not only the content, but the whole page including navigation --- header and footer, section headings, article styling with sidebar and tag cloud and more.
+In ``m-layout.css`` there's a styling for the whole page including navigation
+--- header and footer, section headings, article styling with sidebar, tag cloud, active section highlighting and more.

 `Themes » <{filename}/css/themes.rst>`_
 =======================================

-Finally, ``m-dark.css`` and ``m-light.css`` use CSS variables to achieve easy theming.
+Finally, ``m-theme-dark.css`` and ``m-theme-light.css`` use CSS variables to achieve easy theming.
 Two builtin themes, used by the author himself on a bunch of websites to guarantee that everything fits well together.